-Functional MRI (fMRI), also called BOLD imaging, is a magnetic resonance imaging based neuroimaging technique which makes it possible to detect the brain areas which are involved in a task, a process or an emotion.
+Functional MRI (fMRI), also called BOLD imaging, is a magnetic resonance imaging-based neuroimaging technique that makes it possible to detect the brain areas that are involved in a task, a process or an emotion.

-Echo planar imaging (EPI), a fast MRI technique, is used to sequentially acquire brain images every few seconds (TR = 1s - 4s) during several minutes.
-These images are of medium quality and prone to susceptibility artifacts, but their short acquisition time makes them ideal for fMRI acquisitions.
+Echo planar imaging (EPI), a fast MR image acquisition technique, is used to sequentially acquire brain images, every few seconds, during several minutes.
+These images are of average quality and prone to various kinds of artifacts, but their short acquisition time makes them ideal for fMRI acquisitions.
 In our example, 44 slices were acquired, every 3 seconds, 96 times in a row, leading to a total number of 4,224 images acquired in 4 minutes and 48 seconds.

 The detection of brain areas which are used during a condition is based on the Blood Oxygenation Level Dependent (BOLD) effect.
 When neurons are activated, the resulting increased need for oxygen is overcompensated by a larger increase in perfusion.
 As a result, the venous oxyhemoglobin concentration increases and the deoxyhemoglobin concentration decreases.
 As the latter has paramagnetic properties, the intensity of the fMRI images increases in the activated areas.
 As the conditions are alternated, the signal in the activated voxels increases and decreases according to the paradigm.